JuzTosS/Rhythmo/README.md

  - Textual search
  - Auto time stretching songs to be fit in filter parameters

-##Features to be done
- - Playing music from vk.com

 ## Participate in alpha testing
 If you want to participate in alpa testing, please follow the [link](https://play.google.com/apps/testing/com.juztoss.bpmplayer.dev)